-We, through our wholly owned subsidiary, Credit I, entered into the WestLB Facility.
-The base rate borrowings under the WestLB Facility bear interest at one-month LIBOR (0.30% as of December 31, 2011 and 0.26% as of December 31, 2010) plus 2.50%.
-The rates were 2.80% and 2.76% as of December 31, 2011 and 2010, respectively.
+We, through our wholly-owned subsidiary, Credit I, entered into the WestLB Facility.
+Per this agreement, base rate borrowings bear interest at one-month LIBOR (0.24% as of September 30, 2011 and 0.26% as of December 31, 2010) plus 2.50%.
+The rates were 2.74% and 2.76% as of September 30, 2011 and December 31, 2010, respectively.
 We were able to request advances under the WestLB Facility through March 4, 2011.
-We may not request new advances and we must repay the outstanding advances under the WestLB Facility as of such date and at such times and in such amounts as are necessary to maintain compliance with the terms and conditions of the WestLB Facility, particularly the condition that the principal balance of the WestLB Facility does not exceed seventy-five percent (75%) of the aggregate principal balance of our eligible loans to our portfolio companies.
+We may not request new advances and we must repay the outstanding advances under the WestLB Facility as of such date and at such times and in such amounts as are necessary to maintain compliance with the terms and conditions of the WestLB Facility, particularly the condition that the principal balance of the WestLB Facility does not exceed 75% of the aggregate principal balance of our eligible loans to our portfolio companies.
 All outstanding advances under the WestLB Facility are due and payable on March 4, 2015.